 Four Bands Community Fund has a long history of helping Native entrepreneurs, including farmers and ranchers, start and grow businesses.
 With NAAF funding, Four Bands will offer loan capital, equity bundles, and customized assistance to Native producers, and pilot a two-generation integrated entrepreneurial and asset-building program to promote sustainable transition.

-Healthy Futures partners with community-based organizations to provide agricultural education, business management and technical assistance in Native areas.
-With NAAF funding, Healthy Futures will organize an extensive curriculum of agricultural workshops targeting twenty-five Native farmers and 165 Native families in the Torreon and Ojo Encino Chapters of the Navajo Nation.
+Healthy Futures partners with community-based organizations to provide agricultural education, business management and technical assistance on the Navajo Reservation.
+With NAAF funding, Healthy Futures will develop an extensive curriculum of agricultural workshops targeting twenty-`five Diné farmers and 165 Diné families residing near the Torreon and Ojo Encino chapter houses.

 HoChunk Community Capital (HCCC), a Native CDFI serving the Winnebago Tribe of Nebraska, supports tribal food sovereignty initiatives.
 With NAAF funding, HCCC will start the HoChunk Harvest Native Business incubator project, recruiting thirty Native agriculture and food entrepreneurs to launch their businesses with start-up capital and mentoring.

 Indian Land Tenure Foundation (ILTF) is a national, community-based organization serving American Indian nations and people in the recovery and control of their rightful homelands.
 With NAAF funding, ILTF will lead development of the National Tribal Land Agriculture Database, enabling quantification and assessment of alienated agricultural land on Native economies.

 Resources from Indian Land Tenure Foundation:

 - Publications – https://iltf.org/resources/publications

 - Other Resources –https://iltf.org/resources/other-resources/